 If you love whole almonds for snacking, you may also want to try blanched almond flour (not almond meal).
-Honeyville (one of my favorite brands) makes incredible almond flour, and has my Paleo Chocolate Chip Cookie recipe on the back of their bag!
+Honeyville makes incredible almond flour, and has my Paleo Chocolate Chip Cookie recipe on the back of their bag!
 Honeyville almond flour is wonderful because it is finely ground and yields fantastic baked goods.
 I bake with almond flour often, as it is tasty, easy to use, and full of good fat!
-I wrote the book on almond flour in 2009, called The Gluten-Free Almond Flour Cookbook.
-It has easy Paleo recipes for everything from birthday cake to chicken fingers, and I think you’ll love it!
+I wrote the book on almond flour in 2008, called The Gluten-Free Almond Flour Cookbook.
+It has easy paleo recipes for everything from birthday cake to chicken fingers, and I think you’ll love it!

 If you are looking for healthy low-carb recipes, check out all of my recipes that use almond flour, as well as my Keto Diet Recipes page.
 Here are some of my easy paleo recipes that use almonds or almond flour: